 - Set healthy weight loss goals.
 You don’t want your cat to lose weight too fast because it can lead to liver issues.

 - A good goal to aim for is a loss of 1 to 2% of body weight per week.

 - Make it a fun activity to ensure everyone follows the new feeding and exercise regimen.
 Put up a chart on the wall and do weekly weigh-ins.
 Every percentage lost is a win for the whole family.

 - Play with your cat.
-For those of you with a cat who hates toys but loves food, throw a piece of kibble across the room to get him to chase after it.
-Just make sure you’re not feeding him a second meals worth of kibble on top of his regular food.
+For those of you with a cat who hates toys but loves food, throw a piece of kibble across the room to get them to chase after it.
+Just make sure you’re not feeding them a second meal’s worth of kibble on top of their regular food.

 - Use feeder toys.
 Make your own out of tennis balls or yogurt containers or buy them.
 Feeder toys not only encourage your cat to eat a smaller amount slower, they also provide enrichment.
 A cat in the wild will spend a lot of energy hunting and stalking their prey, and using a feeder toy will satisfy your cat’s need for physical and mental stimulation.

 - Don’t free feed.
-Schedule regularly portion-controlled meals.
-You’ll be able to monitor how much your cat is eating (or not eating), and having regular meal times will make it that much easier for those times when you have to give him medication.
+Schedule regular, portion-controlled meals.
+You’ll be able to monitor how much your cat is eating or not eating, and having regular meal times will make it that much easier for those times when you have to give them medication.

-- Do not cut matted fur out with a scissor.
-Either gently comb them out with a dematting tool or take your cat to a professional groomer to be shaved.
+- Do not cut matted fur out with scissors.
+Either gently comb them out with a dematting tool or take your cat to a professional groomer.

-- Short-hair cats can get by with a once-a-week brushing, but longer haired cats may require brushing every day to every other day.
+- Short-haired cats can get by with a once-a-week brushing, but longer-haired cats may require brushing every day to every other day.